AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 1. In Google Sheets, highlight the column or cell containing the number or numbers.
 1. Click **Format** > **Number** > **Plain text**.

-Another workaround in Workfront Fusion is to type an apostrophe (') before a number, for example, '1-2019 or '1/47.
-The apostrophe does not display in the cell after the data is sent from Workfront Fusion.
+Another workaround in [!DNL Workfront] Fusion is to type an apostrophe (') before a number, for example, '1-2019 or '1/47.
+The apostrophe does not display in the cell after the data is sent from [!DNL Workfront] Fusion.